bain-cs110/bain-cs110.github.io/pages/_assignments/exercises/hw_5.md

 {:.checkbox-list}
 * Reads in a list of 5-letter words from the `word_list.txt` file
+* (Optional) Prints out the solution to the puzzle in the interpreter window
 * Only allows the user to enter 5 letter words
-* If a user hits ENTER and hasn't entered 5 letters don't accept it as a guess
+* If a user hits ENTER and hasn't entered 5 letters don't accept it as a guess (you'll see a message printed to the interpreter)
-* If a user hits ENTER and has entered an INVALID word don't accept it as a guess
+* If a user hits ENTER and has entered an INVALID word don't accept it as a guess (you'll see a message printed to the interpreter)
 * You do not need to worry about the case where the user enters the same word multiple times
 * After each guess, W0RDLE responds with the correct hint and moves to the next line
 * Guesses currently being entered are black text on a white (`DEFAULT_COLOR`) background